-Monday Tuesday Wed Thurs Friday Wee k Observation Observation Observation Co-teaching /small group Co-teaching /Small group Wee k Co -teaching Co-teaching One whole class lesson One whole class lesson One whole class lesson Wee k One whole class lesson One whole class lesson Two lessons Two lessons One session Wee k one session One session Two sessions Two sessions Two sessions Wee k Whole Day Whole Day Whole Day Whole Day Whole Day Wee k Whole Day Whole Day Whole Day Whole Day Whole Day
+Monday Tuesday Wed Thurs Friday Week 1 Observation Observation Observation Co-teaching /small group Co-teaching /Small group Week 2 Co -teaching Co-teaching One whole class lesson One whole class lesson One whole class lesson Week 3 One whole class lesson One whole class lesson Two lessons Two lessons One session Week 4 one session One session Two sessions Two sessions Two sessions Week 5 Whole Day Whole Day Whole Day Whole Day Whole Day Week 6 Whole Day Whole Day Whole Day Whole Day Whole Day

-This is the suggested progression and minimum teaching requirements for PE1, however we understand that some modifications may be required (for example, excursions, or Friday may not be the most suitable whole teaching day due to sport and assembly).
+This is the suggested progression and minimum teaching requirements or PE1; however, we understand that some modifications may be required (for example, excursions, or Friday may not be the most suitable whole teaching day due to sport and assembly).

-Observation - observing Mentor Teacher and class (see observation tasks) Small Group - a group of 6-8 children (could be maths or reading groups) Co-teaching - teaching a part of a lesson with the Mentor Teacher Whole Class Lesson - a scheduled lesson delivered to the whole class Session - all lessons between breaks e.g. recess - lunch (this maybe one lesson or multiple lessons) Whole Day - all lessons in the day
+Observation - observing Mentor Teacher and class (see observation tasks)

+Small Group - a group of 6-8 children (could be maths or reading groups)

+Co-teaching - teaching a part of a lesson with the Mentor Teacher

+Whole Class Lesson - a scheduled lesson delivered to the whole class

+Session - all lessons between breaks e.g. recess - lunch (this maybe one lesson or multiple lessons) Whole Day - all lessons in the day